future-proof-iot/Femto-Container_tutorials/README.md

 - [Tutorial 2]

-  This Tutorial shows somewhat more complex behaviour with a focus on how to pass context variables to the container and return values from the container
+  This tutorial shows somewhat more complex behaviour with a focus on how to pass context variables to the container and return values from the container

-- [Tutorial 3] (work-in-progress)
+- [Tutorial 3]

-  Tutorial 3 shows how to use a femto-container to read sensor data and advertize it as a Bluetooth Low-Energy (BLE) service.
+  This tutorial shows how to use a femto-container to read sensor data and advertize it as a Bluetooth Low-Energy (BLE) service.

 - [Tutorial 4] (work-in-progress)